Support / Licensing

 All information given to Type Network will be used for the sole purpose of providing our customers with products and support.

 If you use our hosted webfont service, the only information we collect is the number of times a licensed font is loaded on the assigned domains.
 We do not collect any end-user data from visitors to sites using our hosted webfont service.

 Many of our European customers have been asking questions about our compliance with the General Data Protection Regulation (GDPR).
 The GDPR gives individuals in the EU more control over how their data is used, and places certain obligations on businesses that process the information of those individuals.
 We believe we are in full compliance.

 Store transactions are handled using Stripe.
 All credit card information is communicated between the browser and Stripe directly, and not through our servers.
 We use Stripe tokens to keep track of transactions and access stored credit card information.

 Like many sites, we use Google Analytics to track how our site is used.
 We use the IP anonymization feature provided by Google Analytics to help protect your privacy.

 When you log into our site, your IP address is stored in a log file.
 We use this information to prevent malicious login attempts.
 In compliance with GDPR, these logs are automatically purged within three days.

 We may occasionally send informative or promotional Type Network material that we think will be of interest to our customers, but we will always provide a method to opt out of any future such mailings.

 If you are not completely satisfied with your purchase from Type Network, please let us know.
 We are dedicated to providing the highest quality products and customer service.
-Please contact us via phone or email if you have any problems and we will do our best to resolve the situation.
+Please contact us via email if you have any problems and we will do our best to resolve the situation.

 Due to US trade laws, we cannot distribute font software in the following countries.
 Please contact Type Network if you require further information.